 - The history of either Greek or Latin literature

-Comprehensive exams are typically taken at the end of the student’s first year of study.
+Comprehensive exams are based on the appropriate MA Reading List for each degree (http://www.bu.edu/classics/academics/graduate/current-students/reading-lists/) and are typically taken in the student’s final semester of coursework.
 At the student’s request and with the approval of the student’s advisor and the director of graduate studies, the history of literature exam may be taken as an oral examination.